michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 - v: clear of weeds
 - n: a black band worn by a man (on the arm or hat) as a sign of mourning
 ### Family
-weed: weeded, weeder, weeding, weedless, weeds, weedy+;weeder: weeders;weedy: weedier, weediest, weedily
+- weed: weeded, weeder, weeding, weedless, weeds, weedy+
+- weeder: weeders
+- weedy: weedier, weediest, weedily
 ### Examples
 - Going deeper into the policy weeds, Mr. Trump selected Indiana Medicaid reformer Seema Verma to run the Centers for Medicare and Medicaid.
 - “Once I discovered weed and guitars, and you’ve gone into another world, what would you want to go out for?”